Bamboo Payouts

 • Local to Local (L2L): the payout is requested in local currency and the payee receives the funds in local currency.
 In this model, the country of origin and recipient must be the same.

-• USD to USD (USD2USD): the payout is requested in US Dollars and the payee receives the funds in US Dollars.
-Currently, this model is only available in Peru and Uruguay.
+• USD to USD (USD2USD): The payout is requested in U.S. dollars and the beneficiary receives the funds in U.S. dollars.

 Coverage